ksh0430/active-deploy/sample-apps/pipeline/README.md

   - Deploy stage
     - The second stage is where the Active Deploy magic happens.
 The first time this project runs runs, Active Deploy won't run yet - but it will gave you a sample application running properly that you can now use to run Active Deploy to show you have the pipeline integration works.
 The Active Deploy pipeline stage information is fully described [here] (https://github.ibm.com/smguilia/shawna-staging/blob/master/extension.md).

-1. The first time you run this:
+1. The first time you run this pipeline:
   - Deploys the app as a Cloud Foundry application to Bluemix
   - If you run ```cf apps``` from a command line (the labs to help get you acquainted with the command line can be found [here](../../labs/README.md)) you will see this application running:
     ```